-The Masters' Research Project provides a culminating experience of the student's scientific and professional practice preparation, including proposal formulation of the problem to be studied or an operational project to be implemented with the evaluating conclusion and defending report of the outcome.
-Prerequisites: PHS 506 Research and Quantitative Methods, and passage of the Graduate Area Comprehensive Exam
+The Master's Research Project provides a culminating experience of the student's scientific and professional practice preparation, including proposal formulation of the problem to be studied or an operational project to be implemented with the evaluating conclusion and defending report of the outcome.
+Prerequisites: PHS 506 Research and Quantitative Methods, and Students must have completed all program-required courses and electives.